 While your licence suspension may be reduced to three months, this does require that you have an ignition interlock device installed in your vehicle for one year for a first offence.
 This will allow you to drive provided your breath samples demonstrate you are alcohol-free.
 However, you will be responsible for the cost of installing the device, rental fees every month, and a fee to remove the device, not to mention the dramatic increase to your insurance rates.
 These costs add up.

-If you or a loved one has been arrested and you would like more information about Alberta Impaired Driving Defence (AIDD), please do not hesitate to contact the law office of Danusia Bourdon at 403-457-4415 today to speak with an impaired driving defence lawyer about your case.
+If you or a loved one has been arrested and you would like more information about Alberta Impaired Driving Defence (AIDD), please do not hesitate to contact the law office of Lana Bourdon at 403-457-4415 today to speak with an impaired driving defence lawyer about your case.